LandonPlumlee/hanarry/coaching-principles.md

 4. **CPR Certification:** Either the instructor or secondary supervisor must have a certification in **C**ardio**p**ulmonary **R**esuscitation (CPR).
 All instructors will be certified in CPR at the beginning of the season.

 ### A Higher Standard of Safety
-We are not purely concerned with meeting the laws of the land.
-We have standards of our own.
+I have no major concern about drowning.
+Of course it exists, but it is not a central one in my mind.
+There is no way to offer a superior level of instruction without sufficient supervision to more than prevent drowning.
+The largest safety concern is letting swimmers out of your sight for any period of time.

+One of the challenges of instructing Storm Chasers is that there are three of them and they don't have a strong motivation.
+This makes it very tempting to simply split your time between the three of them and in essence offer three ten-minute lessons rather than a 30-minute lesson for all of them.
+Individual work is necessary at times to teach, however you should use methods that allow all three to learn and swim at once, rather than giving periods of work to each person. *The safety risk of this is that when you work with one swimmers for an extended period of time, you leave the other two out of your vision.* You must **never** do this.
+If you have to leave the other two out of your vision, they must be out of the water, and you must still ensure they remain out of the water.

+Beyond this even, your work throughout the lesson is to build the swimmer's comfort in the water, mental safety.
+Comfort, mental perception of safety, enables all of your swimmers to try new thingg, engage, and listen to you.
+Rather than part of their attention being taken by fear of the water, they can focus that on learning and listening to you.
+This is absolutely the first step.

+## 2 Ignite a Fire (Spark Interest)

-## 2 Coach Individuals
+## 3 Coach Individuals

+## 4 Climb the Ladder

-## 3 Every Day: Consistency and Dedication
+## 5 Every Day: Consistency and Dedication

-## 4 Show and Tell
+## 6 Show and Tell

-## 5 Less is More
+## 7 Less is More

-## 6 Teach and Test
+## 8 Teach and Test